FirdausJawed/Exam-wala-microservice-project/README.md

 ## 📝 Overview

-**QuizNest** is a distributed system designed to simplify the management of online tests.
-Whether it's academic exams, corporate assessments, or fun quizzes—QuizNest helps manage everything in a modular, scalable, and developer-friendly way.
+**Examina** is a distributed system designed to simplify the management of online tests.
+Whether it's academic exams, corporate assessments, or fun quizzes—Examina helps manage everything in a modular, scalable, and developer-friendly way.

 ---

 ## 🏛 Architecture

-QuizNest uses microservices to encapsulate different responsibilities such as user management, exams, question banks, and result processing.
+Examina uses microservices to encapsulate different responsibilities such as user management, exams, question banks, and result processing.

 ```plaintext
 +------------------+        +--------------------+        +------------------+